CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (Snowflake semantic views via CLI), lists concrete actions, includes natural trigger terms at both conceptual and command levels, and provides explicit 'Use when' guidance.
-It follows the third-person voice convention and is concise without being vague.
+This is an excellent skill description that clearly defines a specific niche (Snowflake semantic views via CLI), lists concrete actions, includes natural trigger terms, and provides explicit 'Use when' guidance.
+It is well-structured, concise, and would allow Claude to confidently select this skill from a large pool without ambiguity.

 DimensionReasoningScore